drug-design/course/docs/chapters/conformational-analysis.md

 ### Conformational Analysis Principles
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-The conformational analysis of a molecule results in the full knowledge of its conformational potential surface.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-analysis-principles-dcc60443'><i class='fa fa-play' aria-hidden='true'></i></button>The conformational analysis of a molecule results in the full knowledge of its conformational potential surface.
 *[conformational analysis]: The study of the geometries and their associated energies for a given molecule.